error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 ### For Methodological Approach

 Stratified analysis proved essential for understanding model performance.
 The overall p=0.867 result, interpreted without stratification, would suggest no significant effect.
 Stratification reveals this "null result" actually reflects dramatic regime-specific effects that cancel: 82% wins in photon sphere, 0% at r<2, with the negative results masking the positive ones in aggregate statistics.
 Overall p-values can be misleading when physical regimes with different behaviors are mixed.

-Data quality considerations were equally important - using emission-line data (local gravitational redshift) rather than continuum data (cosmological redshift) ensures the physics being tested matches the physics being measured.
+Data type selection was equally critical to methodological validity.
+Using emission-line spectroscopic observations rather than continuum data ensures that the physics being tested (local gravitational redshift from spacetime curvature) matches the physics the model predicts.
+Emission lines arise from atomic transitions at specific radii, directly probing the local metric.
+Continuum emission, by contrast, reflects the source's bulk motion and cosmological recession, which SEG does not attempt to model.
+Including continuum data would introduce a systematic mismatch between what we measure (cosmological redshift) and what we predict (gravitational redshift), invalidating comparisons.
+This is not about data quality - both types are scientifically valid - but about physical compatibility between measurement and theory.

 Reporting both strengths (photon sphere, high velocity) and weaknesses (very close regime) identifies where the model works and where improvements are needed.

 ---